 Nurses are special people who combine compassion with competence.
 They are responsible, detail-oriented people who work in a very fast-paced and changing profession.
-One thing that hasn't changed in recent years is a grave concern over a shortage of nurses.
+One thing that hasn't changed in recent years is the grave concern over a shortage of nurses.
 More new jobs are expected to be created for registered nurses than for any other occupation, according to the U.S. Bureau of Labor Statistics.

-Degrees & Certificates
+Nursing Degrees & Certificates

-- Associate of Applied Science (A.A.S.) in Nursing
+Nursing Associate of Applied Science (RN/ADN)

-Nursing Program Information
+Registered Nursing Program Information

 LPN to ADN Bridge Program Information

 The LPN to ADN Bridge nursing program is a three semester advanced placement program allowing currently licensed Practical Nurses career mobility to obtain an Associate of Applied Science in Nursing.
 Upon successful completion of the LPN to ADN Bridge program, students are eligible to take the NCLEX-RN exam to become a Registered Nurse (RN).
 See required courses and descriptions.

 Nurse Aide Program Information

 The Nurse Aide certificate qualifies you to take the State Certification Examination to become a CNA.
 Graduates of our program have a 91 percent pass rate on the state exam.
-Students interested in the Nurse Aide program must attend an information session to obtain an application packet.
+Students interested in the Nurse Aide program must view an informational video to obtain an application packet.
 Learn more about the Nurse Aide Program admission requirements.

 Accreditation Commission for Education in Nursing, Inc.

-3343 Peachtree Road NE, Suite 500
+3390 Peachtree Road NE, Suite 1400

 Atlanta, GA 30326